devsatish05/pin-to-ui/README.md

 # UI Comment System

 A full-stack application for adding comments and feedback annotations directly on web pages.
-Built with TypeScript/Vite frontend and Node.js/Express backend.
+Built with TypeScript/Vite frontend and Spring Boot/Java backend.

 ## 🚀 Features